pqrkchqps/diehard-dot-fund-school/beginner/overview.md

 ---
 ## About us
-Loomio is a cooperative social enterprise.
+Diehard.Fund is a cooperative social enterprise.
 Our mission is to empower anyone, anywhere to participate in decisions that affect their lives.
 We're a social enterprise based in Wellington, Aotearoa New Zealand.
-[Find out more](https://www.loomio.org/about).
+[Find out more](https://www.diehard.fund/about).

 ---

 # Keep learning

-Being a Loomio group coordinator is a lot like hosting a great meeting.
-Read on for tips about [**starting a Loomio group**](getting_started.md)....
+Being a Diehard.Fund group coordinator is a lot like hosting a great meeting.
+Read on for tips about [**starting a Diehard.Fund group**](getting_started.md)....